alanboy/competitive-programming/index.md

 ## Who are we?

-We are a bunch of ACM officers (and volunteers) interested in spreading the love of algorithmic solving to other students in UW Bothell.
+We are ACM officers at University of Washington Bothell (and volunteers) interested in spreading the love of algorithmic solving to other students in UW Bothell.

 ## Upcoming Events